seannyD/IntroToGitForTheLanguageSciences/Tutorials_source/tutorial4/Tutorial4.md

 [https://htmlpreview.github.io/?https://github.com/seannyD/SeansGitHubTutorial-Collaboration/blob/master/results/MainResults.html](https://htmlpreview.github.io/?https://github.com/seannyD/SeansGitHubTutorial-Collaboration/blob/master/results/MainResults.html)

+## GitHub licences

+By default, GitHub projects do not specify a license.
+When you create a GitHub repository, there's an option to add a license from a list of candidates.
+All that this does is add a file called LICENCE.txt into your project with the legal terms of the licence.
+The suggested options limit people's ability to take and modify your work.
+A better option for freer distribution which allows people to copy and modify as long as they attribute you is the "GNU AGPLv3" (GNU Affero General Public License v3.0) [see here fore more details](http://choosealicense.com/licenses/agpl-3.0/).
+Note that most Creative Commons licences are not suitable for software.
+More options can be found on [this site](http://choosealicense.com/).

 ## fetch versus pull

 The command `git pull` actually does two things: it downloads stuff from GitHub, then performs a `git merge`.
 If you just want to download stuff, use `git fetch`.